 2018 Potential NBA Draft Bust: Trae Young

 As part of my 2018 Mock NBA Draft, I predicted that Michael Porter Jr. would go with the 5th overall pick.
-I clearly underestimated the concerns teams had regarding his health, because the preseason favorite as the #1 overall pick fell all the way to 14th.
-I thought Porter’s upside still was worth the risk of a Top 10 pick, but teams got cold feet when he canceled a workout only days before the draft.
+I clearly underestimated the concerns teams had regarding Porter’s health, because the preseason favorite as the #1 overall pick fell all the way to 14th.
+I thought his upside was worth a high pick, but NBA teams clearly got cold feet when he canceled a workout for health reasons only days before the draft.

 When originally predicting that Young would go to Chicago with the 7th overall pick, I wrote the following.